grinono/facebookAutomation/README.md

 3. Install Nodejs
 4. Use command `npm install` to install dependencies
 5. Rename file `.env.example` to `.env`, fill facebook email and password
-6. Dont forget to change variable like group link your like to scrape inside `src/group.js` or `src/sendMessage` depending on your usage.
+6. Dont forget to the change group URL variable in /src/group.js
-6. `npm run group` for group scrape
+6. `npm run group` for group scrape.
+Records are saved as JSON in dB.
+So later message sending can use these records.
-7. `npm run message` for sending messages
+7. Change the message you would like to send in message.js then `npm run message` for sending that messages to all group members

+If you add other functionally please continue to the project so other can benefit as well.